Nowruz,The Persian New Year and Holiday Traditions

 Candle: Illuminating Happiness

 Candles, with their gentle light, represent brightness, warmth, and happiness.
-They are a beacon of hope, guiding the way forward and illuminating the path to joy and fulfilment in the upcoming year.
+They are a beacon of hope, guiding the way forward and illuminating the path to joy and fulfillment in the upcoming year.

 Holy Book: The Spiritual Compass